invenia/FullNetworkModels.jl/docs/src/index.md

 ## Using soft constraints

 Templates accept a keyword argument `slack` that can be used to specify the slack penalty to be used by certain constraints, therefore modelling them as soft constraints.
 By construction, if the value of the slack penalty is `nothing`, it means the constraint should be modelled as a hard constraint.
+The following symbols can be used to specify soft constraints: `:energy_balance`, `:ramp_rates`, `:ancillary_requirements`.

+!!! note "Thermal branch constraints"
-NB: thermal branch constraints are always soft constraints according to the branch data coming from the data prep stage, and this cannot be adjusted using the `slack` kwarg.
+    Thermal branch constraints are always soft constraints according to the branch data coming from the data prep stage, and this cannot be adjusted using the `slack` kwarg.

 There are several ways to specify slack penalties: